aysanfern/Reading-list/README.md

 Reading list for learning more about particular areas of data science and machine learning

 Reading Next

-Storytelling With Data: A Data Visualization Guide for Business Professionals Data Visualisation: A Handbook for Data Driven Design Programming Collective Intelligence
+'''Storytelling With Data: A Data Visualization Guide for Business Professionals Data Visualisation: A Handbook for Data Driven Design Programming Collective Intelligence
 Natural Language Processing with Python
+'''
 Completed readings
 Data Science (MIT press)
 The AI Delusion